 In 2004-05, USC Upstate went 24-8 and earned a share of the regular season championship in the Peach Belt Conference.
 The following season, the Spartans were 20-10 and won the PBC Tournament to again advance to the national tournament.
 USC Upstate moved into the Atlantic Sun Conference in 2007 for Smith's final two years on staff.

 He coached a number of individual standouts during his time with the USC Upstate program.
 He coached Kevin Harrington and Jay Free, two-time All-Peach Belt performers who both scored over 1,000 points in their respective playing careers.
-Daniel Quinlan was the Peach Belt Freshman-of-the-Year in 2005 and PBC Tournament MVP in 2006.
+Daniel Quinlan was the Peach Belt Freshman of the Year in 2005 and PBC Tournament MVP in 2006.

 Following a two-year playing career at Morgan State, Smith enlisted in the Army and served various assignments from 1994-2000.
 He joined an All-Army basketball team that played year-round and traveled the country playing exhibition games.
 After completing his service to the Army, he enrolled at Trinity College in 2000 and earned an undergraduate degree in information systems in 2002.
-He was an assistant women's coach at Allen University in Columbia, SC during that time.
+He was an assistant women's coach at Allen University in Columbia, S.C., during that time.

-Smith is a native of Varnville, SC and was a two-time all-region player for Wade Hampton High School.
+Smith is a native of Varnville, S.C., and was a two-time all-region player for Wade Hampton High School.
 He led the Red Devils to three conference championships.
 His second cousin, Dwight Smith, was a professional baseball player for four teams, including the Atlanta Braves, where he was a member of the franchise's 1995 World Series team.